SansGuidon/bookmarks/README.md

 * [/r/WhereIsMyFlyingCar](https://www.reddit.com/r/WhereIsMyFlyingCar/) - a lot of predictions made about the future that have or have not come to pass.
 * [Kimmo Lemetti](http://www.blastwave-comic.com/) - Gone with the blastwave is a post apocalyptic black humorous web comic
 * [Honest Trailers](https://www.youtube.com/playlist?list=PL86F4D497FD3CACCE) - [Video] funny trailers of popular movies
+* [The Useless Web](http://www.theuselessweb.com) - Take you to another random useless website

 # Images
 * [NASA](https://apod.nasa.gov/apod/archivepix.html) - Astronomy Picture of the Day Archive